Sydney Metro West: Criticism

+The metro line would run under several suburbs that will not be serviced by the line.
+These include Rozelle, Leichhardt, Silverwater, and Rosehill.
+With the Carlingford railway line having closed in 2020, this means none of these suburbs will be serviced by either metro or heavy rail once the metro is completed.
+However, on 13 April 2023 the recently elected Premier of NSW Chris Minns announced a review of the project with the government presently examining the potential to include additional stations along the route in these suburbs.
+In July 2023, Minns expressed concerns about budget overruns, thus signalling the project could be halted or delayed.

 Past proposals

 In the 2000s, there were two previous proposals to link Sydney CBD to Western Sydney via a new alignment.
-The first of these was the Western Fast Rail which was proposed by a private consortium, linking Wynyard and Penrith stations.
-The second proposal was the West Metro, first announced by Premier Morris Iemma in 2008 as a possible future route in the Metro Link proposal.
-The proposal was carried forward to the Sydney Metro project announced by Iemma's successor Nathan Rees in 2009.
-It is important to note that the Sydney Metro project is a different and separate project to the current Sydney Metro, which was first proposed by the new Liberal government in 2011.
+The first of these was 'Western Fast Rail', proposed by a private consortium, linking Wynyard and Penrith stations.
+The second proposal was the West Metro announced in 2008 by then Premier Morris Iemma as a possible future route in a Metro Link proposal; a different and separate project to the current Sydney Metro first proposed by the new Liberal government in 2011.